ummel/fusionData/README.md

 # Load fusionData package
 library(fusionData)
 ```

+You may be prompted to enter the password for the Google Drive account
+storing the remote files.

+-   username: fusionACSdata
+-   password: fusethis!!

 For full functionality, it is necessary to download the remotely-stored
 processed survey microdata and processed spatial data files.
 The